 The first and the most important sign of clearance of stool impaction is the passage of stool.

-Fecal impaction is the presence of a large mass of stool (usually hard).
-It is often in theirectum or sigmoid colon (reference).
+Fecal impaction is the presence of a large stool mass (usually hard).
+It is often in the rectum or sigmoid colon (reference).

 The amount of stool should be large.
 This is important to distinguish the cleared fecal impaction from: